elipapa/markdown-cv/index.md

 <div id="currentlytext">
 I'm doing my PhD in the History and Philosophy of Science based in UCLouvain, in Belgium.
 I study how the concept of ‘biodiversity’ is operationalised outside the sciences, namely how different community of actors (scientific advocacy groups, policy-makers, NGO’s, local communities) understand and manage the biodiversity crisis.
 I am particularly interested in the knowledge circulation between science and politics, and the transformations in the meaning of the ‘biodiveristy’ concept.

-My PhD is part of a larger project at the <a href="https://pencelab.be">Pence Lab</a> that aims at clarifying the <a href="https://blog.pencelab.be/2021/mapping-and-responding-to-taxonomic-disorder/">‘Taxonomic Disorder’</a> in conservation biology.
+My PhD is part of a larger project at the <a href="https://pencelab.be" target="_blank">Pence Lab</a> that aims at clarifying the <a href="https://blog.pencelab.be/2021/mapping-and-responding-to-taxonomic-disorder/" target="_blank">‘Taxonomic Disorder’</a> in conservation biology.
 </div>